AdobeDocs/experience-manager-assets-essentials.en/help/deploy-administer.md

 1. Access [Admin Console](https://adminconsole.adobe.com) for your organization, click **[!UICONTROL Products]** in the top bar, click **[!UICONTROL AEM Assets Essentials]**, and then click the instance for [!DNL Assets Essentials].
 The name of the instance might be different than in the screenshot below.
    >[!NOTE]
    >
    >[!DNL Cloud Manager] instance is for special admin use only like checking service status and getting access to service logs and cannot be used to add users to the product.
-For more information, see [Operations and maintenance on Assets Essentials](monitor-assets-essentials-post-deploy.md).

    ![Admin Console admin profile](assets/assets-essentials-instance.png)